Ganzes Ferienhaus·Privater Gastgeber

 The other distinguishing feature of Yallumbee is that the underlying principles for its design and functionality are sustainability.
 We drink collected rainwater, generate solar energy and use a septic tank.
 This is partly by choice and partly necessity.
 Where we differ from 75 years ago, though is that communication has improved markedly and the house has NBN Satellite wifi throughout.
 Yes, it is an office (including printer) by the beach if need be.

-So, a week or two in Seal Rocks is as relaxing or as exciting as you want it to be.
+So, a week or two in Seal Rocks is as relaxing or as invigorating as you want it to be.

 While natural beauty abounds, probably the most obvious man-made attraction is the light house which is widely considered to be the most stunningly positioned of all light houses of the Australian East Coast.
 The walk to the top and the views are both particularly breathtaking!